 - On the odd occasion that we do see reliability issues, they do tend to be short-term in nature (such as the hour last summer in NSW where the supply of electricity got a bit tight).
 It is likely that the NEG will encourage new technologies such as batteries, pumped hydro and demand response programs that are suited to providing short-term energy needs over a period of minutes and hours.

 - It provides a mechanism to allow more renewables to come into the system to meet emissions reductions targets.
 While there will be debate as to the targeted level of emissions in the scheme and the target can be changed by any Government in the future, any change will not require a whole new scheme.
+Although at Powershop, we believe the ultimate aim is a coal-free future, the scheme allows for a staged approach to encouraging more renewables and more dispatchable energy.

 - It puts the obligation to provide for reliability and emissions reductions on retailers.
 That is good because managing complicated (but boring) contracts is what we already do well today.